ElvinOuyang/elvinouyang.github.io/_posts/2020-05-31-how-to-query-google-street-view-api-with-python.md

 location = '2121 I St NW, Washington, DC 20052'
 ```

 The `requests` package allows for http request parameter input with the format of Python `dict`.
-Hence creating the parameters below in this format
+I'm creating the parameters below in this format:

 ```python